My Depression: A Picture Book

 My Depression: A Picture Book is a 2005 picture book written and illustrated by Elizabeth Swados about her personal experiences and struggles battling depression.

 Reception

 Donna Seaman wrote that "Swados' candid, seemingly simple tale conveys a wealth of helpful information and dispels the gloom a bit by making readers laugh."
 Christian Perring wrote that Swados "does give a clear sense of how disabling and awful it is to have depression", but called her drawings "very crude" and "amateurish".
+In Graphic Medicine, Velebita Koričančić used the metaphor of "syncopated rhythm" to analyze how Swados' book paces depression through an uneven tempo, interruption and recurrence.

 Translations

 The book has been translated to Chinese: